Schema-Driven Architecture¶

 CI Enforcement¶

-On every PR, CI runs:
+On every PR, CI runs three schema-related checks (in .github/workflows/ci.yml):

-What CI catches¶
+What CI Catches¶

 | Scenario | Error |